stevenschmatz/deep-rl-book/deep-q-networks.md

 **The goal of the DQN architecture is to train a network to approximate the $$Q^*$$ function.**

 First, we will introduce the objective function and network architecture.
 Then, we will discuss some of the pitfalls of the training procedure (hint: it's unstable).
+There are many add-ons to the DQN architecture which makes it perform much better.

 ### The loss function